|

 0 Comments

+Currently, international students who enroll to study in a Canadian educational program are entitled to receive permission to work off-campus for up to 20 hours per week while they are enrolled in classes.
+During predetermined periods, such as the summer and winter holidays, this restriction is lifted.
+This strategy enables foreign students to sustain themselves financially and aims to keep them focused on finishing their education rather than finding employment in Canada.
 On October 1, Canada will lift all travel restrictions related to COVID-19.
 Use of ArriveCan app and immunization documentation are no longer requirements for entry into Canada.
 In accordance with the Public Health Agency of Canada (PHAC), beginning on October 1, 2022, all travelers, regardless of citizenship, won't be required to:

 Additionally, masks won't be required on Canadian trains or airplanes.
 According to PHAC, Canada's high vaccination rates, low hospitalization and death rates, as well as the availability and use of vaccine boosters, are the main reasons why travel restrictions have been lifted.
 The government will continue to strongly advise travelers to wear masks and constantly monitor their wellness.
 Since last June, Canada has waived the immunization requirements for both domestic and international travel.
 Government representatives claimed at the time that the suspension of those vaccination requirements was a representation of the improved public health situation, with 90% of Canadians already having received the COVID-19 vaccine.
 Canada's aggressive immigration goals, including those achieved through Express Entry programs, are the result of a number of factors, including a 5.7% job vacancy rate at the moment.
 The largest group of Canadians in the working age population, the baby boomers, will soon reach retirement age and there will be an even greater shortage of skilled workers.
 Canada has extended invitations to 28,039 immigrants through Express Entry programs so far in 2022.
 IRCC invited 3750 Express Entry applicants to apply for permanent residency on September 28, 2022.
 The cut-off score for the Comprehensive Ranking System (CRS) was 504.
 The CRS is also at its lowest level since all-program draws have resumed.
 Since the CRS scores peaked at 557 on July 6, they have been gradually declining.